 No egg.
 That’s the secret to the real bread-like crumb!

 The flour and baking powder in this recipe can be substituted with self raising flour.

 This is just like making your favourite Chocolate Chip Muffins!
 Mix the dry ingredients, then add the oil and milk.
 Mix, pour, bake!

 Why use a loaf pan?
-Because the mixture is a very thick batter rather than a kneadable dough (like Friday’s pizza dough).
+Because the mixture is a very thick batter rather than a kneadable dough (like Friday’s pizza dough or focaccia).
 So you can’t freeform it like Irish Soda Bread.
 If you don’t have a loaf pan, make it in a muffin tin – well greased, 20 minutes at 180°C/350°F.